motherjones/cyoa/README.md

 ```

 ##Hey!
 This thing is responsive now!
-Thanks to our lovely friends over at the Texas Tribune.
+Yup.
+Huge thanks to our lovely friends over at the Texas Tribune.

 ###How It Works
 Inspired by Chris Coyier's <a href="https://github.com/woothemes/FlexSlider">Flexslider</a>, I decided to use an absolutely positioned paragraph over an image element, rather than a background image - which IMHO is not terribly inclined to be responsive.
 That's it.
 Two elements, in a box.
 You could generate more elements in the JS, if you wanted, and position them absolutely as well.